 - wet areas, such as around baths and showers;

-- The use of unsuitable choice of timbers for external structures and joinery which leads to accelerated deterioration of joints and ends of timber.
+- The use of unsuitable choice of timbers for external structures and joinery, which leads to accelerated deterioration of joints and ends of timber.

 - Subfloor areas are a likely dumping ground for all forms of debris, especially formwork and timbers from previous building activities.

 - Ventilation to the subfloor is often inadequate or obstructed.
-Cross-ventilation is nullified by lack of penetration in internal foundation walls.
+Cross-ventilation is nullified by a lack of penetration in internal foundation walls.